-We are hearing a great deal about the violence in Syria, and with good reason.
+We are hearing much about the violence in Syria and with good reason.
 The immediacy of the suffering is tragic.
-But I sense that Egypt may be the bigger story in the long run.
+But I sense Egypt may be the bigger story in the long run.
 There are more than eighty million Egyptians, dwarfing the size of other nations in the region.
 There is also a history of stronger, more tolerant, societal institutions.
-If Egypt is transformed into an Islamist state, then I think the implications well be tragic and far reaching for much of the rest of the region.
+If Egypt is transformed into an Islamist state, then I think the implications will be tragic and far-reaching for much of the rest of the region.

 As I recall, about 90% of Egyptians are Muslim.
 About 9% are Coptic Orthodox Christians.
 About 1% are Protestant.
 Moderate Muslims and Christians alike were part of the protests that ousted Mubarak.
 Moderate Muslims and Christians are leading the protests against Morsi’s power grab and against the troubling new constitution that is being proposed.

-doctor treating an injured member of the Muslim Brotherhood on the grounds of a
+And this picture is of a Christian doctor treating an injured member of the Muslim Brotherhood on the grounds of a church in Cairo.

 Let us all remember to keep Egypt in our prayers.
-Let us pray that moderate Muslims and Christians will be able to influence events toward the creation of a healthy civil society, delivering Egypt from the bondage of extremist elements, even was we continue to pray for an end to the horrific suffering in Syria.
+Let us pray that moderate Muslims and Christians will be able to influence events toward creating a healthy civil society, delivering Egypt from the bondage of extremist elements, even if we continue to pray for an end to the horrific suffering in Syria.

 Plssssss pray and fast during the next 3 days, this is a turning point in our nation's destiny ...